WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="204"></a><sup>204</sup> White House, President Barack Obama, “Statement by the President on Cuban Immigration Policy,” January 12, 2017, https://obamawhitehouse.archives.gov/the-press-office/2017/01/12/statement-president-cuban-immigration-policy; Weekend Edition, “What the End of ‘Wet-Foot, Dry-Foot’ Means for Cubans,” NPR, January 14, 2017, https://www.npr.org/2017/01/14/509807177/what-the-end-of-wet-foot-dry-foot-means-for-cubans.

-<a name="205"></a><sup>205</sup> Luis Noe-Bustamante, Antonio Flores, and Sono Shah, “Facts on Hispanics of Cuban Origin in the United States, 2017,” Pew Research Center's Hispanic Trends Project, September 16, 2019, https://www.pewresearch.org/hispanic/fact-sheet/u-s-hispanics-facts-on-cuban-origin-latinos/.
+<a name="205"></a><sup>205</sup> Mohamad Moslimani, Luis Noe-Bustamante, and Sono Shah, “Facts on Hispanics of Cuban origin in the United States, 2021,” Pew Research Center, Fact Sheet, August 16, 2023, https://www.pewresearch.org/hispanic/fact-sheet/u-s-hispanics-facts-on-cuban-origin-latinos/.

 <a name="206"></a><sup>206</sup> Greg Allen, “Children of Cuba Remember Their Flight to America,” NPR, November 19, 2011, https://www.npr.org/2011/11/19/142534943/pedro-pan-childrens-life-altering-flight-from-cuba.